xandramax/Volume1/README.md

 * After you have finished building your algorithm, press Algorithm Button 1 or 2 to build a new algorithm.
 * The Morph knob allows for crossfading between the stored algorithms.
 12 o'clock is the currently selected algorithm, while 7 o'clock is one algorithm to the left and 5 o'clock is one algorithm to the right.
 * The CV input can also be used instead of (or in addition to) the knob, accepting +/-5V.
+* Connecting an operator to its own modulation output will disable that operator, silencing its output and removing it from the Sum output for that algorithm.

 ![Example](res/AlgomorphOperators.png)